-Georgetown University's James J. O'Donnell is contributing 22 images of Deir Mar Musa, a monastic compound north of Damascus, to the Artstor Digital Library.
+Artstor and Georgetown University's James J. O'Donnell are collaborating to share 21 images of Deir Mar Musa, a monastic compound north of Damascus, in the Digital Library.

 Deir Mar Musa began as a Byzantine watchtower, served as a medieval hermitage and modern monastery, fell into disrepair and neglect, and was then brought back to life a few years ago as a monastic community and place for Christian and Muslim Syrians to meet in mutual respect.
 O'Donnell's photographs document the site and its murals, which date ca. 11th-13th centuries.